zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 ## Prerequisites

-Policies work together with [VirtualServer resources](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/), which you need to create separately.
+Policies work together with [VirtualServer and VirtualServerRoute resources](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/), which you need to create separately.

 ## Policy Specification